Kevin88866/tp/docs/team/pavithra6-srinivasan.md

 ## Overview
 CuddleCare is a CLI-based pet care tracker that allows users to track multiple pets, maintain detailed treatment histories, and quickly search and filter records.
 My primary contribution was developing functionalities related to the treatment management system.

 Code Contributed: [Code Dashboard](https://nus-cs2113-ay2526s1.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2025-09-19T00%3A00%3A00&filteredFileName=&tabOpen=true&tabType=authorship&tabAuthor=Pavithra6-Srinivasan&tabRepo=AY2526S1-CS2113-T11-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)

 ### Summary of Contributions

-#### New Features
 #### 1. Add Treatment Feature
 What it does:
 Allows users to add treatment records to a pet with treatment name, date, and optional notes.
 This feature is essential for pet owners to maintain treatments records for each pet.
-The optional note field allows them to record important details such as doctor names, medications, or costs.

 Highlights:
-* Robust Input Validation:
 * Treatment names limited to 50 characters with regex pattern validation (`[a-zA-Z\\- ]+`)
 * Date validation ensures entries are within 10 years past to 100 years future (110-year window)
-  * Empty optional parameter detection (prevents note/ with no value)
 * Duplicate Prevention: Prevents adding identical treatment name and date for the same pet

 _PR_: [#23](https://github.com/AY2526S1-CS2113-T11-4/tp/pull/23)

 #### 2. Delete Treatment Feature
 What it does:
 Removes a treatment record from a pet's history by index.